Why buy anything plastic when you can easily achieve these plastic free Christmas decoration ideas yourself?

 Tied with lush ribbons, these make a simple, natural, tree decoration.
 And plus, it’s fun to go for a walk in a local forest to ‘hunt’ for them!
 Tie the ribbon around the base of the cone, and then tie some twine at the base of the ribbon to attach to the tree.

 When hooked over branches, every day, run of the mill candy canes look chic and festive.
 But the best part is, of course, that you get to eat them afterwards!
-Tip: You can also use candy canes to decorate hot drinks and even string them along your fireplace or hallway! (see below for more candy cane inspo)
+Tip: You can also use candy canes to decorate hot drinks and even string them along your fireplace or hallway.
+They even make a ‘sweet’ Christmas table decoration, too.

-They look great, and the smell is wonderful!
+They look great, and the smell is amazing!
 Slit the sides of an orange just as in the photo below, and bake on a very low heat for 2 hours.
 Loop some string through the top and tie to the tree.
 The house will smell wonderful for days to come.
-This works perfectly with lemons and limes, too.
+Oh, and this works perfectly with lemons and limes, too.

 9. Candle Branch